 NIAID is fully engaged in efforts to mitigate the potential impact of emerging variants of SARS-CoV-2.
-NIH, including NIAID, participates in the SARS-CoV-2 Interagency Group (SIG), which works to detect and characterize these new variants and to develop and adapt countermeasures to address them.
-The SIG was established by HHS to facilitate coordination among NIH, the Centers for Disease Control and Prevention (CDC), FDA, BARDA, the Department of Defense (DOD), and the U.S. Department of Agriculture (USDA) to detect and address SARS-CoV-2 variants as they emerge.
+NIH, including NIAID, participates in the HHS-established SARS-CoV-2 Interagency Group, along with CDC, FDA, BARDA, the Department of Defense (DOD), and the U.S. Department of Agriculture to address the potential impact of emerging variants on critical SARS-CoV-2 countermeasures.
 NIH, CDC, and DOD are assessing whether vaccine-induced immunity, or natural immunity from prior infection, can be effective in combating the variants.
-NIH, BARDA, and DOD also are determining the efficacy of certain authorized therapeutics against emerging variants in cells and in animal models.
-In addition, NIAID is collaborating with vaccine manufacturers on key areas of research to investigate whether vaccines designed for the original strain of SARS-CoV-2 could maintain efficacy against emerging variants.
-NIAID also plans to test new vaccine formulations designed specifically to protect against certain variants that show early indications of reduced sensitivity to existing countermeasures.
+NIH, BARDA, and DOD also are determining the efficacy of certain authorized therapeutics against emerging variants in cell lines in vitro and in animal models.